smallstep/docs-old/step-cli/reference/ssh/renew/index.md

 **--out**=`file`, **--output-file**=`file`
-The new certificate `file` path.
+The new certificate `file`.
 Defaults to overwriting the `ssh-cert` positional argument

 **--provisioner**=`name`, **--issuer**=`name`
 The provisioner `name` to use.